Airedale NHS Foundation Trust

-Airedale NHS Foundation Trust is an NHS Foundation Trust based in West and North Yorkshire, England; it also serves part of East Lancashire.
+Airedale NHS Foundation Trust is an NHS foundation trust based in West and North Yorkshire, England; it also serves part of East Lancashire.

 About

-The Trust employs 2,900 people and has 400 volunteers.
-Each year the Trust treats 25,000 inpatients, 26,000 non-elective patients and 150,000 outpatients.
-The Emergency Department treats over 51,000 each year.
-An average 2,600 babies are born each year at the Foundation Trust.
-The Trust achieved Foundation Trust status on 1 June 2010.
-It was formerly known as Airedale NHS Trust.
+The trust employs 2,900 people and has 400 volunteers.
+Each year the trust treats 25,000 inpatients, 26,000 non-elective patients and 150,000 outpatients.
+The emergency department treats over 51,000 each year.
+An average 2,600 babies are born each year at the Airedale General Hospital.
+The trust achieved NHS foundation trust status on 1 June 2010.

 The trust broke from the national pay agreement in August 2015 by giving a 1% pay rise to its senior non-clinical staff - those earning above £57,069 - in line with the award for the rest of the staff.

 In 2017 the trust established a subsidiary company, AGH Solutions Ltd, to which 325 estates and facilities staff were transferred.
 The intention was to achieve VAT benefits, as well as pay bill savings, by recruiting new staff on less expensive non-NHS contracts.
 VAT benefits arise because NHS trusts can only claim VAT back on a small subset of goods and services they buy.
 The Value Added Tax Act 1994 provides a mechanism through which NHS trusts can qualify for refunds on contracted out services.

 In 2022 the outstanding maintenance bill was £414 million, the third largest in the English NHS.

 Hospitals

-Airedale NHS Foundation Trust currently operates the following hospitals:
+The trust currently operates the following hospitals: